 If you end up using too much force or mistake someone’s actions as illegal, you could very easily infringe that person’s rights and find yourself in a bit of hot water.

 The concept of the citizen’s arrest has a long history in the common law of many modern western democracies, including the United States, the United Kingdom and Canada.
 In many of these countries including Canada, the UK and many American states, this common law has been codified into law.

 In Canada, a Citizen’s Arrest is a right guaranteed under section 494 of the Canadian Criminal Code.
-This section of the act guarantees any person’s right to arrest without warrant, but only if a specific set up criteria are met.
+This section of the act guarantees any person’s right to arrest without a warrant, but only if a specific set of criteria is met.

-First off, anyone can arrest a person they’ve witnessed committing an indictable offense.
-Furthermore, private citizens can arrest an individual they believe, on reasonable grounds, have committed an offense and has been recently pursued by someone with the legal authority to arrest, i.e. a peace officer.
+First off, anyone can arrest a person they’ve witnessed committing an indictable offence.
+Furthermore, private citizens can arrest an individual they believe, on reasonable grounds, has committed an offence and has been recently pursued by someone with the legal authority to arrest, i.e. a peace officer.

 But, What About the Cops?

 As we mentioned above, cops are members of the public and just as liable under the law as anyone else, even when they are on duty and in uniform.

 The decision to place someone under a citizen’s arrest shouldn’t be taken lightly in any case, not least of all for members of the police force.
 Again, if you aren’t 100% correct that someone has committed an offence, a citizen’s arrest could easily turn into an assault or harassment charge for you.
 There are numerous examples where a Citizen’s Arrest is cited amid charges of excessive use of force and illegal detainment.
 A private citizen should only consider a citizen’s arrest if there is no peace officer readily available to make the arrest.